AfterJourney00/Pintos/Project1.md

 - In function `sema_up()`, which is the key function for waking up waiting threads, we always choose the thread which has the maximum priority in semaphore's waiters.
 - In function `cond_signal()`, we always choose to `sema_up` the semaphore whose waiters have the maximum priority among all waiters of this condition variable.

 Therefore, for lock and semaphore, `sema_up()` always unblock the waiter which has the maximum priority first and then `next_thread_to_run` choose the maximum one in ready list first to run.
 And for conditional variable, `cond_signal()` always `sema_up` the semaphore which has the waiter that  has the maximum priority.
-So we can ensure that the highest priority thread waiting for a lock, semaphore, or condition variable wakes up first.
+So we can ensure that the thread that has  highest priority waiting for a lock, semaphore, or condition variable wakes up first.

 ***Note:***

-Obviously, some new comparing functions are implemented by us and add to the system, they are:
+Obviously, some new comparing functions are implemented by us and added to the system, they are:

 ```c
 /* Function used to compare two thread's priority (in thread.h) */